The Ledge

 I cannot give it up!

-In a renewed bout of conviction, she stands up and leaves the confessional.
+In a bout of renewed conviction, she stands up and leaves the confessional.

 The priest exits after her.
 They see each other for the first time.
 He looks into her face and she studies his.
 He is a moderately built middle aged man with most of his hair, glasses, mild and scholarly looking and calm.